GeoffreyChen777/paperlib-website/src/en/extension-doc/demo.md

 3. All event listening, registration, etc., need to be `disposed` when the extension is unloaded to prevent memory leaks.
 These methods will return a function, calling this function can perform the corresponding `dispose`.
 We save these functions in `disposeCallbacks` so that they can be called in the `dispose` function.

+4. Notablly, in the callback of the event listener, please avoid `floating promise`.
+That is, if your callback function contains any `AsyncFunction`, please be sure to `await` or `.catch` the error exception.
+Because the error in the `floating promise` cannot be caught in Paperlib, it will cause the extension to crash.

 This is the main code of a `Command Extension`.
 You can call your other methods, do anything you need, etc., at the place where you listen to events.

 ### `async dispose()`